roaked/roaked.github.io/content/docs/code/bin-packing/genetic-algorithm.md

 Initially, implementing the Best Fit Decreasing (BFD) method was way too simple.
 Hence, I decided to ommit implementation and results -- since it's a basic heuristic and doesn't need a complex cost function.
 It was coded from scratch in Matlab.

 However, the GA is a bit more intricate.
 Instead of creating these algorithms from scratch, existing Matlab codes from online sources were adapted and optimized to suit the problem's requirements and parameters.
+The code can be seen at [the following GitHub repo](https://github.com/roaked/genetic-algorithm-optimization/tree/main/bpp).

+### 2.1.
+Cost Function and Stopping Criteria

 For GA to work, a cost function is needed.
 This function must consider the main goal (minimizing the number of bins) and the constraints (all weights should fit within the bin capacity).
 If a bin's capacity is exceeded, it's termed a "bin violation."
 Initially, the attempt was made to prevent any bin violations from occurring during the simulation.
 However, this led to the algorithms getting stuck at a suboptimal solution of 16 bins for a problem where the optimal solution was 15 bins.
 It was challenging for the algorithms to redistribute weights across bins without exceeding their capacities in a single step.